GrinonBarrett/Taksidos/Placeholder Creature.md

 **-** Receives wounds, but no effects from them.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

-**Magic Resistance**: When the dyllakhar makes a save against a magical effect, it rolls a d8 and adds it to the result. .
+**Magic Resistance**: When the dyllakhar makes a save against a magical effect, it rolls a d8 and adds it to the result.
+Its also gets a +2 to defense against magical attacks.

 **Limited Sensing**: The dyllakhar is devoid of organs to sense, but can sense the vibrations in its bones- essentially giving it a sense of hearing and touch.
 It also perceives everything its head perceives.

+**Loose Head**: The Dyllakhar's head is a seperate object, devoid of any color.
+It is foul and fetid smelling.
+It possesses the 5 basic senses.
+Additionally, the head can be used as a weapon by the dyllakhar to inflict melee biting attacks against a foe within 1 yard.